-Here’s a great recipe (and Christmas is coming ) this makes a beautiful gift too!
-At the end, I give some suggestions for herbs to use along with their different properties – Hope you like it!
+Here’s a great bath tea recipe (and Christmas is coming ) that makes a beautiful gift too!
+At the end, I give some suggestions for herbs to use along with their different properties – hope you like it!

 We make this bath tea recipe at home – it’s a favorite around here for two very specific reasons:

 - it makes my girls instantly co-operate during bath time, and that means no tantrums, everyone is happy!